PeteOH/SrcCtrl/README.md

 * If the code is not yet in a Git Repository then create an empty repoository first.
   * On the IRIS server perform a **git clone** to a local folder.
   * You do not need to store credentials - the routine will prompt for git user and passwd.
 If you wish to store credentials then you can follow article: <a href="https://www.shellhacks.com/git-config-username-password-store-credentials" target="_blank">Git Config Username & Password</a>
-  * If you wish to only run on a signle Namespace:
+  * If you wish to only run on a single Namespace:
-Import/compile the class and routine files `/src/CTRL/*` into you IRIS instance - **SKIP THe Installer.cls**.
+Import/compile the class and routine files `/src/CTRL/*` into you IRIS instance - **SKIP The Installer.cls**.

 ## Routine run export AND Git commit